sid42/ECE356_Project_F21/README.md

 ### country
-The following commands allow the user to query and update all the country information
+The following commands allow the user to query and update all the country information<br />
-Attributes: code, name, area
+Attributes: code, name, area<br />
-NOTE: PK for country: code
+NOTE: PK for country: code<br />

     country all -> To show all data present in the country table country get -<attribute> <value> ... -> To show specific information from country table by filtering on given attribute values